Traveling during pregnancy is generally safe.

 - Wear comfortable, loose-fitting clothing.

-Zika virus along is still a concern for travel before and during pregnancy.
+Zika virus alone is still a concern for travel before and during pregnancy.
 Zika virus is a virus transmitted by mosquitoes that can cause serious birth defects in your baby.
 You can look on the CDC website (www.cdc.gov) for a map of areas with Zika virus and other information on possible diseases and areas that need to be avoided.
 Try and avoid vacationing to places on the Zike virus map.
 It is better to play it safe.
 If you do travel to an area with Zika virus, you should let your doctor know so you can have the appropriate testing.

 Travel by cruise ship during pregnancy is often very limited by the cruise line.
 Make sure to check the cruise line’s policy before booking a cruise.